 Como Zoo & Conservatory

-Love the Como Zoo and Conservatory! ❤️ It’s a wonderful way to get in a nice afternoon even on cold day!
-From the zoo is just an easy walk about and view the animals.
-The conservatory is wonderful year around.
+I Love the Como Zoo and Conservatory! ❤️ It’s a wonderful way to get in a nice afternoon even on a cold day!
+The zoo is just an easy walk about to view the animals.
+The conservatory is wonderful all year around.
 It’s a great place for people of all ages.
+They ask for a donation at the door.

 Perfect place to bring the kiddos or if you’re just looking for something to do and get out of the house.
 The conservatory is really neat.
 So many things to look at.
 Plants and flowers and trees.